luizdamim/api-documentation/source/reference/v2/payments-api/create-payment.rst

    .. _order-lines-details:

    The lines for the payment.
-These will be displayed on the :doc:`hosted-checkout`.

 Each line contains details such as a description of the item ordered, its price et cetera.

    All lines must have the same currency as the payment.
 You cannot mix currencies within a single payment.